ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 28.
 What are the ways of creating objects in JavaScript ?

-**Method 1:** `Function Based`

-If we want to create several similar `objects`.
-In below code sample, `Employee` which is called *constructor function*.
-This is similar to classes in object oriented languages.
+### Answer

+#### Method 1: Function based

+This method is useful if we want to create several similar objects.
+In the code sample below, we wrote the function `Employee` and used it as a constructor by calling it with the `new` operator.

 ```javascript